meldrumkathryn/Montecarlo_Project/README.md

         param2: <int or float> weight to be given to face
         return: None

+  In practice, weighting a face by a factor of 3 means that die becomes 3 times more likely to be rolled than a face with a weight of 1.

 4) Roll a die:

-To roll a die we use the roll_die function and pass in the number of times we want a die to be rolled.
-This will ouput a randomized list of 4 face values:
+To roll a die, we use the roll_die function and pass in the number of times we want a die to be rolled.
+For example, this code will ouput a randomized list of 4 face values in our die object:

 die_object.roll_die(4)